 Curious about these remarkable birds, I did a bit of research when I got home.
 I learned that weavers are in the family Ploceidae and that they are related to finches.
 Most species are African, although some are found in parts of Asia and Australia.

 The beaks seemed awfully sharp for seed-eaters; perhaps the point was used to build those incredible nests?
 Sure enough—weaving grasses and other fine vegetation into a nest is quite an engineering feat.
 You can watch it happen in this remarkable video from the BBC.

 It is the male who builds the nest, and he’s highly motivated to do a good job—a female weaver mates with the male whose nest impresses her the most.
-The Village Weavers breed from August through April, while the Cape Weavers start in June and end in February.
+Village Weavers breed from August through April, Southern Masked Weavers breed ten months of the year (all except May and June), while the Cape Weavers start in June and end in February.
 That seems like a lot of time to be building nests, incubating eggs, and raising young, but since these birds don’t migrate, maybe they don’t have a lot of other items on their to-do lists!

 If you ever go to southern Africa, I can almost guarantee you’ll see weaver birds.
 Seeing a tree full of nests dangling from the branches like Christmas ornaments should be on every birder’s bucket list!

 Photos, from top: Village Weaver, Village Weaver nests, Village Weaver, Cape Weaver nests, Cape Weaver, Southern Masked Weaver.